Institutional Review Board (IRB)

 • The IRB normally meets on the 3rd Monday of each month.
 In order for an application to be placed on the agenda for a meeting, researchers should plan to submit their applications well in advance of the anticipated study start and adequately address any issues raised during the pre-review process.

-• Depending on the complexity and risk levels associated with the study, the Office of Research Integrity will categorize the application submission for review.
+• Depending on the complexity and risk levels associated with the study, Research Compliance will categorize the application submission for review.
 Applications will be reviewed on a first-come, first-served basis which also includes study amendment applications and continuing renewals.
 Therefore, the ORI highly recommends accurate and timely submission of the application and attachments to account for this review process.

 • Investigators may receive requests from the ORI to make changes to your submission during the pre-review screening process and/or after formal IRB Member/Board review.
 These comments must be addressed prior to IRB approval and a deadline for response will be provided.
 Once satisfactory responses are received, the ORI will move the application to the next step in the review process.